joshjackthomson31/MyContacts/frontend/README.md

 ### Contacts Page

 The contacts page is the main view after login.
-It displays a header with the app name, a welcome message with the username, a Profile button, and a Logout button.
-Below the header is the add contact form followed by a list of all contacts.
-Each contact is rendered as a ContactCard component with View, Edit, and Delete buttons.
+It displays a header with the app name, a welcome message with the username, a Trash button, a Profile button, and a Logout button.
+Below the header is the add contact form followed by search and sort controls, then a list of all contacts.
+Each contact is rendered as a ContactCard component with a favorite star, View, Edit, and Delete buttons.
+Favorites are displayed first in the list.

+### Trash Page

+The trash page displays all deleted contacts.
+Each contact shows the name, email, phone, and deletion date.
+Users can restore contacts to bring them back to the main list, or permanently delete them.
+An Empty Trash button allows deleting all trashed contacts at once.
+All destructive actions show confirmation dialogs.

 ### Profile Page